| Title: | Comparison Functions for Clustering and Record Linkage |

 Normalization of the Hamming distance/similarity to the unit interval is

-also supported by setting normalize = TRUE
+also supported by setting normalize = TRUE.
+The raw distance/similarity

 is divided by the length of the string/sequence .
 If